mirage/mirage-www/tmpl/blog/introducing-ocaml-tls.md

 operating system on which the source is compiled and the binary is executed, as well as the underlying hardware.
-Two effectful frontends for the pure TLS core are implemented, dealing with side-effects such as reading and writing from the network: `lwt` and `mirage`.
-Mirage applications can run directly as Xen guest system.
+Two effectful frontends for the pure TLS core are implemented, dealing with side-effects such as reading and writing from the network: [Lwt_unix](http://ocsigen.org/lwt/api/Lwt_unix) and Mirage, so applications can run directly as a Xen unikernel.

 ### Why a new TLS implementation?